Sarosim/CUBE-Rota/README.md

 This website is for **operations managers** of retail networks, hotels or catering companies as well as for **store/restaurant managers**, recruitment **agencies** and **caterers**.

 - As a Retail Operations Manager of a network of 100 stores I'd like to reduce my labour costs while maintaining or improving sales results and customer satisfaction.
-- As the manager of an artisian coffee shop, I want to schedule enough people for th emorning peak periords while keeping my labour costs under control
+- As the manager of an artesian coffee shop, I want to schedule enough people for the morning peak periods while keeping my labour costs under control.
 - As a manager at a recruitment agency, I want to reduce the time needed to prepare all the schedules as well as switch the administration from paper to electronic and eliminate manual work.
-- As a caterer, I want to  use a single platform to allocate proper labour force for my functions and communicate the shift details to staff in a documented way, making sure all of them are aware of and confirm the detailsof their shifts.
+- As a caterer, I want to use a single platform to allocate proper labour force for my functions and communicate the shift details to staff in a documented way, making sure all of them are aware of and confirm the details of their shifts.

-As part of the design process I created mockups using the trial version of Balsamiq Cloud:
+As part of the design process I created mock-ups using the trial version of Balsamiq Cloud:
 - [The main page](https://github.com/Sarosim/CUBE-Rota/blob/master/assets/Documents/Home.png)
 - [Industries page](https://github.com/Sarosim/CUBE-Rota/blob/master/assets/Documents/Industries.png)
 - [Features page](https://github.com/Sarosim/CUBE-Rota/blob/master/assets/Documents/Features.png)